The resumption of sports competitions after COVID-19 lockdown: The case of the Spanish football league: Introduction

-In this manuscript, we developed a discrete-time SEIR-type mathematical model that describes the spreading of the coronavirus during a sports competition.
-The motivation behind our study is that there has been a lively debate about how sports competitions that were not completed before the coronavirus crisis should be re-started or, ultimately, cancelled \cite{halabchi2020,duarte2020,corsini2020}.
-However, to the best of our knowledges, this debate has not being confronted with mathematical models that describe the propagation of SARS-CoV-2 between athletes.
-Here, we are concerned about the eventual re-start of the Spanish national league, which is currently suspended with $11$ pending fixtures.
-We designed a mathematical model that incorporates the interaction of players during training sessions, leading to intra-club spreading, and during matches, responsible of inter-club contagions.
+However, to the best of our knowledge, this debate has not been confronted with mathematical models that describe the propagation of SARS-CoV-2 between athletes.
+Here, we are concerned about the eventual re-start of the Spanish national league, which is currently suspended with $11$ pending fixtures, and focus on the optimum strategies to minimize the propagation of COVID-19 among the players in case the competition was re-started after the current lockdown.
+We designed a mathematical model that incorporates the interaction of players during training sessions, leading to intra-club spreading, and during matches, responsible for inter-club contagions.
 Furthermore, we incorporated the use of tests to evaluate its consequences in identifying and confining those players that already have been infected.
-The model, whose main parameters were based on the scientific literature concerning the infection and recovery periods of COVID-19, could be easily adapted to describe other kind of sports competitions just by modifying the number of players and teams participating in the tournament.
+The model, whose main parameters were based on the scientific literature concerning the infection and recovery periods of COVID-19, could be easily adapted to describe other kinds of sports competitions just by modifying the number of players and teams participating in the tournament.